physrisk/website-source/articles/2010/non-linear-stochastic-model-return.md

-Furthermore different research groups find different ways to express their ideas using, seemingly, the very same modeling language – some prefer stochastic differential equations, others rely on autoregresive models.
+Furthermore different research groups find different ways to express their ideas using, seemingly, the very same modeling language – some prefer stochastic differential equations, others rely on autoregressive models.
 Numbers of groups study microscopical structure of financial markets – by using agent-based and network models.
 Reviewing all those of trends and ideas would be hard and virtually impossible task.